Factsheet: The journey to the Sustainable Development Goals

 What were the Intergovernmental negotiations?

 Intergovernmental negotiations (IGN) began on the SDGs and the Post-2015 Agenda in January 2015.
 Negotiations concluded at the end of July 2015, and while there was discussion on altering some of the goals and targets, most countries, especially developing countries, pushed to keep the SDGs in their current form.
 Many member states feared that reopening the process would lead to dramatically changing or eliminating hard won goals and targets.
-At the IGN in May 2015, South Africa, speaking on behalf of the G77+China group, stated that ‘we are not in a position to accept the revised targets, stressing that the OWG’s SDG proposal had been carefully crafted, and was the result of an intergovernmental process.’
+At the IGN in May 2015, South Africa, speaking on behalf of the G77+ China group, stated that ‘we are not in a position to accept the revised targets, stressing that the OWG’s SDG proposal had been carefully crafted, and was the result of an intergovernmental process.’
 Nigeria on behalf of the Africa group reiterated this point by saying that the ‘OWG was the result of a delicate political and substantive compromise, and that this must be preserved’, and pushed for integrating the OWG’s SDG report in its entirety into the Post-2015 outcome document.

-draft outcome document of the United Nations summit for the adoption of the post-2015 development agenda was released.
+In early June 2015 a Zero Draft document was put forward for further negotiations, and in August 2015 a draft outcome document of the United Nations summit for the adoption of the post-2015 development agenda was released.

 What is the role of the South African government?